 The subject of “comfort women” suffers a similar misrepresentation as the issue of climate change

 The discussion gets repeatedly derailed by people that are uninvolved and simply misunderstand the issue.
 Personal opinions are being thrown around from people who are seemingly misinformed, just like the subject of climate science.
+There needs to be more effort put into researching and educating around this uncomfortable cultural issue in Japan.

 It could be argued that the Japanese government’s apologies started off as genuine, but the genuine nature of successive apologies seemed to have declined in time.
 Aside from initial efforts to compensate Korea’s war victims, when the true extent of this particular atrocity came to light the 1990’s, Japanese Prime Minister Kiichi Miyazawa apologised officially, both publicly and privately to the Korean President and the National Assembly.
 This sincerity was repeated in the 1994 by Prime Minister Tomiichi Murayama who wrote personal apologies to hundreds of victims.
 However, this was all undone in 2007 when Shinzo Abe questioned evidence of government involvement in the matter during his first term as Prime Minister.